dsoprea/pathhistogram/pathhistogram/resources/README.md

 This is a tool that visualizes the distribution of file-sizes under a given directory (recursively) from the command-line.

+# Requirements

+This is a Python 3 project.

 # Install

 Via Git: